hamed-shirbandi/DnnMvcAjaxHandler/README.md

 BeginForm
 -------------------
-to submit form you must implement html like bellow that have container with an id then pas that id to BeginForm:
+to submit form you must implement html like bellow that have container with an id then pass that id to BeginForm:
 ```code
 <div id="search-form" class="form-inline">
             <div class="form-group">